sysrich/rootco.de-web/_posts/2016-05-16-letsencrypt-on-leap.md

 $ /opt/certbot/certbot-auto certonly --webroot -w /srv/www/htdocs \
 -d rootco.de -d www.rootco.de
 ```
 The wizard automatically detected I was running openSUSE, installed a few packages it needed, then asked me for an email address, and that was it!
 I had my certificate created and on my server at `/etc/letsencrypt/live/rootco.de/fullchain.pem`.
-I followed the advice to backup `/etc/letsencrypt` as it constains lots of important configuration and the certificates/keys for my system.
+I followed the advice to backup `/etc/letsencrypt` as it contains lots of important configuration and the certificates/keys for my system.
 Now I had to get Apache to actually use the certificate.

 ## Configuring Apache on Leap for LetsEncrypt